shaptonstahl/FastImputation/README.md

 ## Assumptions

 Fast Imputation assumes that the data is [missing at random](https://bookdown.org/marklhc/notes_bookdown/missing-data.html#mar-missing-at-random) (MAR) or [missing completely at random](https://bookdown.org/marklhc/notes_bookdown/missing-data.html#mcar-missing-completely-at-random) (MCAR).
 This means that the probability of a value being missing is independent of the value itself.
-Most imputations methods make this assumption, but you should think hard about the data-generation process to ensure that it is reasonable to make this assumption.
+Most imputation methods make this assumption, but you should think hard about the data-generation process to ensure that it is reasonable to make this assumption.
 If the probability of a value being missing depends on the value itself, then the data is [missing not at random](https://bookdown.org/marklhc/notes_bookdown/missing-data.html#nmar-not-missing-at-random) (MNAR).

 **Caution**: Imputation adds new values that are not actual data, so it will decrease estimated uncertainty and make the predictions appear to be more certain than they are.
 Methods like *Bayesian data augmentation* or *multiple imputation* can account for this and are therefore more appropriate for making inferences rather than predictions.